 Just because a parent does not have a job does not mean they do not have to pay child support.
 Under Section 154.068, Texas law presumes:

 (a) In the absence of evidence of a party's resources, as defined by Section 154.062(b), the Court shall presume that the party has income equal to the federal minimum wage for a 40-hour week to which the support guidelines may be applied.

 Can I quit my job or reduce my income to avoid paying higher support?

-A parent you can always quit your job but that will not necessarily help you with reducing your monthly child support amount.
-Not only it is a bad idea because you will no longer have a source of income Texas law provides a legal mechanism to fight against this “dirty trick.”
+As a parent, you can always quit your job, but that will not necessarily help you reduce your monthly child support amount.
+Not only is it a bad idea because you will no longer have a source of income, but Texas law also provides a legal mechanism to fight against this "dirty trick."

 Recently a Husband tried to do this in a divorce case where we represented the wife.
-Every time we found out where he as working he would quit his job and give us a sad story about being unemployed.
+Every time we found out where he was working, he would quit his job and give us a sad story about being unemployed.
 This happened 4 or 5 times.

 We asked the judge to set child support based on his earning ability and not his actual income.
 That is exactly what the judge did.

 a) If the actual income of the obligor is significantly less than what the obligor could earn because of intentional unemployment or underemployment, the Court may apply the support guidelines to the earning potential of the obligor.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"